Welsh Terrier

 Health Outlook

 The lifespan of a Welsh Terrier is typically around 12 to 15 years.
 They are generally healthy but can be prone to certain genetic conditions, including hip dysplasia, allergies, and eye disorders.
 Skin conditions such as dry, itchy skin can also occur, especially due to their dense coat.
-Regular grooming with a premium dog shampoo can help maintain their skin health and reduce irritation.
-High-quality shampoos designed for sensitive skin can provide moisture, alleviate itching, and promote a healthy coat.
+Add a complete health daily dog multivitamin, along with regular grooming with a premium dog shampoo can help maintain their skin health and reduce irritation.
+High-quality dog shampoo designed for sensitive skin can provide moisture, alleviate itching, and promote a healthy coat.

 Nutritional Requirements

 Welsh Terriers require a balanced diet that supports their active lifestyle and maintains their lean muscle mass.
 A high-quality dog food rich in protein and low in fat is ideal.
-Supplements, particularly those that support joint health and coat condition, can be beneficial.
-Including a complete multivitamin can help ensure they receive all necessary nutrients, promoting overall health and well-being.
+Dog vitamins, particularly those that support joint health and coat condition, can be beneficial.
+Include the best multivitamin for dogs to ensure they receive all necessary nutrients, promoting overall health and well-being.

 Exercise Requirement